 The ideal cooling solution for most homes and businesses is a central air conditioning system.
 Central air will be the lowest maintenance, easiest to use, and most cost effective in the long run.
-However, the central air conditioning system is the most expensive to set up.
+However, a central air conditioning system is the most expensive to set up.
 Make sure the HVAC company you’ve hired is reputable and highly experienced to install a central air conditioning system.

 Save up to $1,150 in rebates and another $1,600 with your energy provider when you purchase Lennox air conditioning systems.

 How it works: a central air conditioning system cools air in a cooling compressor, a unit that’s outside of the house.
 A fan blows the cool air through ducts to deliver it to all of the rooms in your house.
 Warm air is pulled out of the house through a return system and pushed outside through the exhaust.
 You control the temperature using the thermostat on the wall in your home.

 Central air conditioning is standard in newly built homes, but older homes are not always set up for HVAC.
 However, most houses at least have the ductwork established so it’s easier to install central air conditioning.

 See the Consumer Search Buyer’s Guide to Central Air Conditioners

 2. Portable Air Conditioner

 Portable air conditioners are convenient and affordable options for cooling down small spaces quickly.
 Comparable to a floor fan, you can take a portable air conditioner room to room, plug it in, and use it to cool your space down.
 Some models have wheels on the bottom making it easy to move.
 The bothersome thing about using these types of air conditioning systems is when the condensation catch gets filled up, or when you need to run a drainage tube out a window or into a bucket.